WRAPUP 3-Relief and worry as major Chinese cities ease COVID curbs | Health

 WRAPUP 3-Relief and worry as major Chinese cities ease COVID curbs

-Chengdu and Tianjin, among China's biggest cities, on Friday announced they would not require subway users to show negative COVID tests from Saturday, another relaxation of a curb imposed to stop transmission of the virus in crowded public spaces.
-Some communities in Beijing and elsewhere have already allowed close contacts of people carrying the virus to quarantine at home, while some shopping malls in the capital reopened from Thursday.
+China is set to announce a nationwide reduction in how frequent mass testing and regular nucleic acid tests will be conducted as well as allowing positive cases and close contacts to isolate at home under certain conditions, sources familiar with the matter told Reuters.
+Chengdu and Tianjin, among China's biggest cities, announced they would not require subway users to show negative COVID tests from Friday, another relaxation of a curb imposed to stop transmission of the virus in crowded public spaces.

 - Country: